 Explore the Coastline at Talia Caves

-Stop at Monument Lookout for incredible views, then at the Tub to learn about some of the geology of the area, and lastly, the most well known and spectacular site, the Woolshed Cave.
+Stop at Monument Lookout for incredible views, then at the Tub to learn about some of the geology of the area, and lastly, the most well-known and spectacular site, the Woolshed Cave.

-The Woolshed Cave is one of those instagram-famous sites that makes for a perfect photo opportunity.
+The Woolshed Cave is one of those Instagram-famous sites that make for a perfect photo opportunity.
 Just as interesting though is a walk over the rocks, poking around in all the rock pools, looking at the crabs and small fish.

 See a Pink Lake at Lake MacDonnell

-A combination of the mining activity has made one half of the lake saltier, and therefore a much better food source for the algae that lives in the salt lakes all over Australia, turning it pink when the conditions are just right.
+A combination of the mining activity has made one-half of the lake saltier, and therefore a much better food source for the algae that lives in the salt lakes all over Australia, turning it pink when the conditions are just right.

 If you want to see how pink it gets, take a look at the photo here – the people involved say the pink is not edited, it really was like that!

 Stop into Ceduna for a brief look, and visit the Windmill Museum in Penong too.
 You can also continue on a little past Lake MacDonnell and see the famous Cactus Beach, renowned for its perfect surf break.

 Swim with Sea Lions at Baird Bay

 Sea lions are often referred to as the puppies of the ocean for their playful, inquisitive nature.
 At the tiny, remote town of Baird’s Bay, (about 50km from Streaky Bay) there’s a tour that will take you out to play with the sea lions.

-This family run business has been operating for close to thirty years now and it’s success in such a remote place speaks volumes for just how incredible this experience is.
+This family-run business has been operating for close to thirty years now and its success in such a remote place speaks volumes for just how incredible this experience is.